jchene/42-snow-crash/level01/README.md

 - `john` finds the password:
     >`abcdefg          (flag01)`

-- Password works for logging to flag01
+- Password works, we log to flag01

 - The flag to connect to level02 is `f2av5il02puano7naaf6adaaf`